 Fiber Size Matters

-Evaluation of our Bio-Spun™ materials in benchtop or in preclinical studies shows tissue integration.
-Upon implantation, capillary formation also occurs.
+Evaluation of our Bio-Spun™ materials in benchtop or in preclinical studies shows excellent cell and tissue integration.
+Upon implantation, small blood cell (capillary) formation also occurs.

 Biologic Scaffold (Gold Standard) Versus Bio-Spun™ Synthetic Scaffold

-Biologic proteins such as collagen are typically used to grow tissues from the body such as skin as shown here.
-The goal of this type of process is to form a simulated skin layer to use to evaluate disease or as a screening tool for drugs.
+Biologic proteins such as collagen are typically used to grow various tissues from the body such as skin as shown here.
+The goal of this type of process is to form a full thickness skin layer to use to evaluate disease progression or as a screening tool for drugs.
 For this study, human skin cells seeded on standard (collagen) or Bio-Spun™ scaffolds.
-Keratinocytes (pink) and fibroblasts (purple) seeded onto both scaffolds grew similarly on both scaffolds, demonstrating that a synthetic material can be used as a substitute for biologic materials
+Keratinocytes (pink) and fibroblasts (purple) seeded onto both scaffolds grew similarly on both scaffolds, demonstrating that a synthetic material can be used as a substitute for biologic proteins.

 Theracyte Cell Chamber (Current Standard) Versus Bio-Spun™ Cell Chamber

-Cell chambers are being developed to be able to bring a target cell into the body.
-This cell can either be genetically-modified to deliver a drug or as is to provide a biologic agent (i.e. islet cell that provides insulin).
-Current gold standard Theracyte has limited efficacy due to body's limited healing of the device.
-In preclinical studies, healing and drug delivery from the Bio-Spun™ cell chamber was vastly superior to the Theracyte device.
-Cell healing of the Bio-Spun™ device, as indicated by purple dots, at 30 days was grossly greater than the Theracyte device, with both devices effectively protecting the loaded cells.
+Our Bio-Spun™ Cell Chambers are being developed to deliver a target cell into the body.
+These cells can either be genetically-modified to deliver a drug or can provide a direct biologic effect (i.e. islet cell that provides insulin).
+In this preclinical study the current gold standard for cell chamber devices (Theracyte) has poor tissue incorporation and minimal drug release.
+In contrasts, healing and drug delivery from the Bio-Spun™ Cell Chamber was vastly superior to the Theracyte device.
+Cell healing of the Bio-Spun™ device, as shown in purple dot staining, at 30 days was grossly greater than the Theracyte device, with both devices effectively protecting the loaded cells.